43 Father's Day Trivia Questions [With Answers]

 Answer: 58%.
 That’s the top gift type, ahead of clothing at 55%, a special outing at 53%, and gift cards at 50%.

-Sounds high.
-It is.
-The Greeting Card Association says Father’s Day yields roughly 75 million card sales in the U.S. each year.
-That’s third in the holiday card calendar after Christmas (~1.6 billion) and Mother’s Day (~141 million).
-The humor card group alone makes up about a quarter of Father’s Day cards.
+It sounds high, and it is.
+The Greeting Card Association puts Father’s Day at roughly 75 million card sales in the U.S. each year.
+That ranks third on the holiday card calendar, behind Christmas (~1.6 billion) and Mother’s Day (~141 million).
+Humor cards alone make up about a quarter of the Father’s Day pile.

 34. What percentage of fathers actually want clothing as a Father’s Day gift?
 (Hard)

 Answer: Only 19%.
-Despite the necktie cliché, the data says 81% of dads would rather receive almost anything else.
+Despite the necktie cliché, NRF’s survey shows 81% of dads would rather get almost anything else.

 This is the one that swings the room.
 The classic Father’s Day tie shows up in 55% of shopper plans (NRF).
 But only 19% of dads are happy to get any clothing at all.
-The most-wanted gift type in dad-side surveys is gift of experience (a meal out, a sports game, or a shared trip).
+In dad-side surveys, the most-wanted category is a gift of experience: a meal out, a sports game, a shared trip.
 30% of shoppers now pick that.

 35. According to Pew Research (2023), what percentage of U.S. stay-at-home parents are dads?
 (Medium)